Seasonal workforce swings

 Without clear role separation, crew leads absorb mowing, trimming, and installation work on top of scheduling, client communication, and crew oversight.

 Most landscaping companies have zero formal role definitions.
-Crew lead, foreman, and IC responsibilities blur together, making it impossible to train, promote, or hold anyone accountable.
+Crew lead, foreman, and field crew responsibilities blur together, making it impossible to train, promote, or hold anyone accountable.

 Crews lose hours each week to poorly sequenced routes, unnecessary windshield time, and last-minute schedule changes that ripple across the entire day.